Population-Transcriptomics/pairedBamToBed12/README.rst

                 short deletion from reference (CIGAR D-op).
 **-color**      An R,G,B string for the color used with BED12 format.
 Default
                 is (255,0,0).
+**-extraG** 	Ignore G mismatches on first bases (experimental option for use
+                on CAGE alignments with BWA aln).
 **-nsep**       A string after which the read names are allowed to differ.
                 Default is ___.
 Give an improbable value like 'nothankyou' to turn off.
 **-qual**       The minimum (inclusive) mapQ sum for reporting